nefagi-01/project_1_database_systems/README.md

 The implementation of the six basic operators in a volcano-style tuple-at-a-time has been done in the following way.
 ### Scan
-Scan uses a counter  `currentRow` to scan a tuple at a time until the total number of rows `numberRows` is achieved.
+Scan uses a counter  `currentRow` to scan a tuple at a time until the total number of rows `numberRows` (which we obtain with the method of `scannable.getRowCount`) is achieved.
 We use the `match` operator to verify if `scannable` is defined and to cast it to `RowStore` in order to be able to use the `.getRow` method to obtain the rows.
 ### Select
 This operator is implemented in the `Filter` class.
 We first try to fetch a `Option[Tuple]` using `input.next()`.
 Afterwards we check if the tuple is defined using the `match` operator.
 If there is a value inside the `Option` then we filter it using the `predicate` function: if it returns true, then the `Tuple` is returned to the next operator, otherwise we call recursively `next()` until we either find a `Tuple` returning `true`, either we finish the table.